emacsmirror/quick-fasd/README.md

 ### Completion Function

-`quick-fasd-find-file` uses the standard `completing-read-function`, which may be backed by `helm`, `ido`, or any other completion framework you have configured.
+`quick-fasd-find-file` uses the standard `completing-read-function`, which may be backed by *Consult*, *helm*, *ido*, or any other completion framework you have configured.

 ### Standard Search Behavior

 By default, `fasd` searches for both files and directories using the `-a` parameter.
 You can customize this behavior by setting the `quick-fasd-standard-search` option to refine the search criteria.

+## Frequently asked questions

+### What is the difference between quick-fasd and the fasd Emacs package?

+The *quick-fasd* Emacs package is a fork of the *fasd* Emacs package.

+Key differences and improvements in *quick-fasd* include:

+* When `quick-fasd-find-file` is invoked from the minibuffer, it appends the selected path, simplifying completion.
+* Adds support for indirect Dired buffers.
+* Enhances `dired-mode` detection to append paths using the `fasd` command, increasing their priority for subsequent `fasd` usage.
+* Fixes an issue in `quick-fasd-add-file-to-db` to ensure it respects `quick-fasd-executable-path`.
+* Caches the path to the `fasd` executable for efficiency.
+* Enhances modularity and readability of `quick-fasd` functions.
+* Fixes all Emacs warnings.
+* Renames `global-quick-fasd-mode` to `quick-fasd-mode`.
+* Refines overall code readability and structure.
+* Removes Ivy support, delegating it to a possible third-party package.

 ## Author and License

-The *quick-fasd* Emacs package has been written by steckerhalter and [James Cherti](https://www.jamescherti.com/) and is distributed under terms of the GNU General Public License version 3, or, at your choice, any later version.
+The *quick-fasd* Emacs package [James Cherti](https://www.jamescherti.com/) and is distributed under terms of the GNU General Public License version 3, or, at your choice, any later version.
+It is based on the fasd package, originally written by Steckerhalter.

 Copyright (C) 2024-2025 James Cherti

-Copyright (C) 2013-2021 steckerhalter
+Copyright (C) 2013-2021 Steckerhalter

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with this program.